-The voluntary standard, which is an industry first, will assess the performance of industrial gloves that are designed to reduce the risk of back-of-hand (dorsal) injures.
+The voluntary standard, which is an industry first, will assess the performance of gloves that are designed to reduce the risk of back-of-hand (dorsal) injures.

 For many years, there have been standards in the US and Europe for industrial gloves that protect from cuts, punctures abrasion and chemical exposure.
 However, until recently, there was nothing to address the risk from impact injuries in North America.